 Henry W. Sawyer III (1918–1999) was a Philadelphia-based civil liberties attorney who successfully argued two of the most important religious liberty cases before the Supreme Court: Abington School District v.
 Schempp (1963) and Lemon v.
 Kurtzman (1971).

-In Schempp the Court ruled that a Pennsylvania school district’s practice of teacher-led Bible readings and prayers violated the establishment clause.
+In Schemp, the Court ruled that a Pennsylvania school district’s practice of teacher-led Bible readings and prayers violated the Establishment Clause.
 In Lemon the Court invalidated state laws in Pennsylvania and Rhode Island that supplemented teachers’ salaries in parochial schools.
-It was in the latter case that the Court established the three-part Lemon test for evaluation of establishment clause cases.
+It was in the latter case that the Court established the three-part Lemon test for evaluation of Establishment Clause cases.